carjed/doomsayer/README.md

 #### Specify NMF rank
 `-r {2,3,4,5,6,7,8,9,10}, --rank {2,3,4,5,6,7,8,9,10}` **(optional)**

-This parameter specifies the rank of the NMF decomposition (up to 10).
-The default rank (3) should be sufficient for most QC applications, but if you are using Doomsayer for somatic mutation signature analysis, you will likely require a higher rank.
+This parameter allows you to choose the rank of the NMF decomposition (up to 10).
+By default, Doomsayer will choose an optimal value by selecting either 1) the lowest rank that explains at least 80% of variation across samples or 2) the smaller of two successive ranks if the increase in explained variation is \<0.1%.
+If neither of these conditions is met, Doomsayer will default to a rank of 5.

 #### Set motif length
 `-l {1,3,5,7}, --length {1,3,5,7}` **(optional)**